jekuno/milia/README.md

 * Rails 4.0.x
 * Devise 3.2.x

-## this readme is for v1.0.0-beta-3
+## this readme is for v1.0.0-beta-4

+* changes in beta-4:
+  corrections to README for Gemfile requirements generator tests for requirements

+* changes in beta-3: improved generators getting a new app started

 * changes in beta-2: invite_member capability

-* changes in beta-3: improved generators getting a new app started

 ## edge branch: "newdev"